Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Hokkaido Snow Report

 Is it snowing in Hokkaido?
-Chances are yes, but to stay on top of winter weather and snowfall in Hokkaido here are a few useful resources to bookmark during Hokkaido’s ski season: November – May, with spring skiing usually found from late March forward.
+Chances are yes, but to stay on top of winter weather and snowfall in Hokkaido here are a few useful resources to bookmark during Hokkaido’s ski season: November – May, with spring skiing usually found from March forward.

 hokkaido snowboarding